 In fact, 95 percent of westerners reside in either Metropolitan or “Connected” counties, those connected to metropolitan areas via airports with daily commercial services.
 (Learn more about the Three Wests and its distinct types of counties—Metro, Connected, and Isolated—defined by their access to major markets and population centers by either road or air travel.)

 “Connected” counties are poised for economic development, particularly with continued investment in transportation links, both highways and airports, which allow businesses to expand into new areas.

-However, five percent of the western population is spread across the nearly 50 percent of western counties classified as “Isolated.”
+However, less than five percent of the western population is spread across the nearly 50 percent of western lands in counties classified as “Isolated.”
 From these counties, it is difficult to get to major population centers via road or air travel.